Education Studies (Primary) - BA/BA (Hons)

 - study contemporary issues in education, psychology and sociology to develop a sound knowledge base of children’s developmental pathways and the range of factors that affect them;

-- gain an understanding of how pedagogic theory and knowledge informs classroom practices at early years and primary school level;
+- gain an understanding of how pedagogic theory and knowledge inform classroom practices at the early years and primary school level;

-- develop a detailed knowledge of all areas of the curriculum and become skillful at integrating literacy, numeracy and wellbeing throughout your teaching;
+- develop a detailed knowledge of all areas of the curriculum and become skilful at integrating literacy, numeracy and well-being throughout your teaching;

 - benefit from practical experience in educational, community settings and outdoor learning settings, learning how to build positive relationships with children and work alongside other professionals;

 - develop your academic literacies including digital and data literacy; and

 - develop research skills to enable you to develop as an autonomous, critically thinking, reflective professional.

 We hope you feel as passionate about this new direction as we do and look forward to receiving your application.

 At QMU we are committed to widening access to education and we welcome applications from all backgrounds and genders.

 You will study for four years to become qualified to work as a primary school teacher.
 Progression into Year Two will be dependent on successfully completing all modules, a community-based education placement and a reflective report in Year One.
 If, after the first year you decide not to pursue teaching there is an option to transfer to our Education Studies course.
 This is a broad based social sciences degree with an emphasis on broader aspects of education.

 Teaching, learning and assessment